csckcac/platform/products/apimgt/modules/samples/YahooPlaceFinder/README.txt

 Take a note of the fact that there are no APIs published.
 Next step adds an API & publishes it to API store.

 7. Run wso2am-1.0.0-SNAPSHOT/samples/YahooPlaceFinder/APIPopulator.sh  (eg: sh APIPopulator.sh)
 You will see an output similar to following on the console.
-Fresh above page & you should be seeing the newly added YahooPlaceFinder API.
+Refresh above page & you should be seeing the newly added YahooPlaceFinder API.

 {"error" : "false"}
 {"error" : "false"}